 The “Defer option” ensures that JavaScript is only loaded later in the rendering process.
 HTML and assets are loaded first, then JS.
 In practice, this means that interactive elements in particular are not immediately available in the first few seconds.
 But the page itself is displayed at lightning speed.

-Since JavaScript can reload almost anything it wants, this technique should be used with caution.
+As JavaScript can reload almost anything it wants, this technique should be used with caution.
 A lot can go wrong here.
 This is also the reason why the option is not activated by default.
 The performance gain can be gigantic, but after activating it you have to check every page to make sure it still works properly.

 The same applies after every update and when using new plugins that may bring their own JavaScript files into play.
 It is therefore only advisable to activate this option if you can invest some time to check it regularly.

 The situation is similar for CSS files.
-"Eliminate render-blocking CSS" must be activated here.
+“Eliminate render-blocking CSS” must be activated here.
 With CSS instructions, there is the additional problem that certain pages or areas of the website should look slightly different.
-One part of the page looks the same (colors, fonts, position of the header), but another part looks different (image in the header, additional information in the footer, etc.).
+One part of the page looks the same (colours, fonts, position of the header), but another part looks different (image in the header, additional information in the footer, etc.).

 Autoptimize refers here to an external and chargeable service that attempts to solve this problem.
 “Critical CSS” is the CSS that must be loaded at the very beginning.
 The rest can be loaded later.